 - 1. Practice and perform safe shop procedures at all times. - 2.
 Apply the technical math required for employment opportunities in maintenance. - 3.
 Perform all duties with emphasis on integrity, responsibility, quality, discipline and teamwork. - 4.
 Identify, select, and store SMAW electrodes. - 5.
-Apply principles of SMAW process to cut and weld metals. - 6.
-Apply the knowledge of the effects of variables on the SMAW process to weld plate and pipe. - 7.
-Apply the knowledge of basic metallurgy to control chemical, physical, and mechanical properties of carbon steel. - 8.
+Apply principles of the SMAW process to cut and weld metals. - 6.
+Apply the knowledge of the effects of variables on the SMAW process to weld plates and pipes. - 7.
+Apply the knowledge of basic metallurgy to control the chemical, physical, and mechanical properties of carbon steel. - 8.
 Use shop equipment and tools.